 We're excited to present a live demo that works in modern browsers.
 Click on one of the scenes below to open the demo app.
-Please do be mindful of bandwidth while using this demo.

 Note: Our full models are on the order of 2GB in size; for online viewing, the PlenOctrees used are lower resolution, quantized versions of 34-125MB, losing approximately 0.5-1.5 dB in PSNR.

 We thank Vickie Ye and Ben Recht for comments on the text, Zejian Wang of Pinscreen for helping with video capture, and BAIR commons for an allocation of GCP credits.
-This website is in part based on the template of Michaël Gharbi.
+This website is in part based on a template of Michaël Gharbi.